-The graduate program is primarily for students seeking the Ph.D. degree or combined M.D./Ph.D. degree.
-Students carry out research in a specific area of Microbiology and are prepared for research careers in academic or industrial settings.
+Our graduate programs lead to the awarding of a Master's degree or Ph.D. degree (including combined M.D./Ph.D.).
+Students conduct research in a specific area of microbiology or immunology and are prepared for careers in a variety of settings.
 Degree requirements include successful completion of course work and submission and defense of a dissertation based on original research carried out under the supervision of a department faculty member.

 Upon graduation, a student with a Doctor of Philosophy in Microbiology will be able to:

 Demonstrate a broad knowledge of bacteriology, virology, immunology and infectious diseases and an in-depth understanding of a sub-discipline of these fields.